-- a) Synthetic web slings shall be immediately removed from service if any of the following conditions are present: - (1) Snags, punctures, tears or cuts - (2) Broken or worn stitches - (3) Melting or charring of any part of the sling surface - (4) Acid or caustic burns - (5) When synthetic web slings are used, the following precautions shall be taken: - (a) Nylon, polyester, and polypropylene web slings shall not be used where fumes, vapors, sprays, mists or liquids of acids or phenolic are present - (b) Synthetic web slings of polyester and nylon shall not be used at temperatures in excess of 180 deg.
+- 1. Synthetic web slings shall be immediately removed from service if any of the following conditions are present: - a.
+Snags, punctures, tears, or cuts - b.
+Broken or worn stitches - c.
+Melting or charring of any part of the sling surface - d.
+Acid or caustic burns - e.
+When synthetic web slings are used, the following precautions shall be taken: - a.
+Nylon, polyester, and polypropylene web slings shall not be used where fumes, vapors, sprays, mists, or liquids of acids or phenolic are present - b.
+Synthetic web slings of polyester and nylon shall not be used at temperatures in excess of 180 deg.
 F (82.2 deg.
 C).
 Polypropylene web slings shall not be used at temperatures in excess of 200 deg.
 F (93.33 deg.
 C).